 - Features and new products don’t fix problems.

 - Other businesses may have solved your problem already.

 - A willingness to adopt solutions leaves more time for innovation.

-You and your team must be able to identify and act on the best option, whether new or reused.
-It’s this ability which will define you as a business owner and determine the success of your business.
+It’s this realisation that will define you as a business owner and determine the success of your business.